Roxy Music: Formation and early years (1970–1971)

-In November 1970, Bryan Ferry, who had just lost his job teaching ceramics at a girls' school for holding impromptu record-listening sessions, advertised for a keyboardist to collaborate with him and Graham Simpson, a bassist he knew from his Newcastle University formed band, the Gas Board, and with whom he collaborated on his first songs.
+In November 1970, Bryan Ferry, who had just lost his job teaching ceramics at a girls' school for holding impromptu record-listening sessions, advertised for a keyboardist to collaborate with him and Graham Simpson, a bassist he knew from the Gas Board (a band he had formed whilst studying at Newcastle University) and with whom he collaborated on his first songs.
 Andy Mackay replied to Ferry's advertisement.
-Although more proficient on saxophone and oboe, Mackay owned an EMS VCS 3 synthesizer.
+Although primarily proficient on saxophone and oboe, Mackay also owned an EMS VCS 3 synthesizer.

 Mackay had met Brian Eno during university days, as both were interested in avant-garde and electronic music.
 Although Eno was a non-musician, he could operate a synthesizer and owned a Revox reel-to-reel tape machine, so Mackay convinced him to join the band as a technical adviser.
 Before long Eno was an official member of the group.
 Rounding out the original sextet were guitarist Roger Bunn (who had issued the well-regarded solo studio album Piece of Mind earlier in 1970) and drummer Dexter Lloyd, a classically trained timpanist.

 The group's name was derived from Ferry and Mackay making a list of old cinemas, and Ferry picking Roxy because it had a "resonance", some "faded glamour", and "didn't really mean anything".
 After learning of an American band with the name Roxy, Ferry changed the name to Roxy Music, a play on "rock music".

 At some time during late 1970/early 1971, Ferry auditioned as lead vocalist for King Crimson, who were seeking a replacement for Gordon Haskell.
 While Robert Fripp and Peter Sinfield decided Ferry's voice was unsuitable for King Crimson's material, they were impressed with his talent and helped the fledgling Roxy Music to obtain a recording contract with E.G. Records.